wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .abrep .tooltip .badge }
 #### [Card](enums/Card.md) GetCard ( int SlotId ) {: .copyable aria-label='Functions' data-altreturn='0' }

-Gets the ID of the card the player is holding in the given itemslot (0 or 1).
+Gets the ID of the card the player is holding in the given itemslot (0 = Main slot, 1 = secondary slot, 2 or 3).
 Returns `0` when no card is held in the slot.
 ___
 ### Get·Card·RNG () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }